 13 November 2019

 Gambling has been a major recreational activity for people across the globe.
 Almost every casino in United Kingdom offers a wide variety of casino games to choose from.
 Due to the increasing popularity of wagering, film-makers have also made movies on gambling.
 There are Bollywood movies which feature Casinos, for more in this see CasinoCaptain’s list of top Bollywood casino movies.
 Meanwhile, there are Hollywood movies also, and movies about Korean Casinos (카지노).
-Keep reading to know the best gambling movies of all time.
+Keep reading to know the best Hollywood gambling movies of all time.

 The casino is an epic crime film starring Robert De Niro, Sharon Stone and John Pesci.
 The film is directed by Martin Scorsese and is based on the non-fiction novel of the same name by Nicholas Pileggi.
 The movie follows Ace (De Niro), an American gambling expert who is asked to oversee the day-to-day casino and hotel operations at the Tangiers casino in Las Vegas.
 Supporting characters include Nicholas Santoro (Pesci), Ginger Mckenna (Stone) and a friend of Ace.
 Mckenna is a streetwise chip hustler whom Ace marries and has a daughter with.
 The film details Ace’s operation of the casino, the difficulties he faced in his job, the gradual breakdown of his relationships and the mafia’s involvement with the casino.